Entrepreneurial Action: How to Put it Into (Your Teaching) Practice?

 In general, active teaching methods are excellent for stimulating entrepreneurial action.
 Consider, for example, project work, community service learning, problem-based learning and case education.
 But even more important is how exactly you fill in the teaching method you use.

 • start from real social problems, not from made-up assignments.
 Involve stakeholders who experience a problem at the start and end of the process, but also during the process.
 Interactions with stakeholders are very valuable to sharpen students’ entrepreneurial and communication skills.
 After all, it teaches them to properly map out the needs of the stakeholders, to tailor their solution to those needs and to test it against those needs.
 Design Thinking is a widely used innovation process that is used for this.
-Every year, DO! – Ghent University collects challenges from organizations that you can use in your teaching practice: www.callforchallenges.be.
+Every year, Ghent University collects challenges from organizations that you can use in your teaching practice: www.callforchallenges.be.
 If you choose a sustainability issue or a social problem, you are working on sustainability competencies and/or competencies for social impact at the same time;

 • let students take initiative and responsibility themselves.
 For example, let them contact the stakeholders, let them plan and organize a company visit, let them organize a lesson or workshop;